Our Policy Manual is also available as a downloadable PDF for ease of printing and reading.

 Purpose of this Manual

 The Douglas Library of Hebron subscribes to the principles found in The American Library Association Bill of Rights, American Library Association Code of Ethics, American Library Association Access for Children and Young Adults, American Library Association Freedom to Read, and the American Library Association Statement on Labeling.
+(Amended 3/13/2023)

 The Circulation Policy of the Douglas Library exists to facilitate free and equal access to the materials and information contained in the Library’s collections.
 A Douglas Library card allows a patron to check out materials, remotely access content in online databases, utilize digital media from library vendors, and more.
 The Douglas Library and its collections are available for use by residents of Hebron.
-In addition, under the Connecticard reciprocal borrowing system of the Connecticut State Library, any resident of another Connecticut town or city may borrow items from the Library’s collections provided he/she presents a valid borrower card in good standing from his/her hometown public library.
+In addition, under the Connecticard reciprocal borrowing system of the Connecticut State Library, any resident of another Connecticut town or city may borrow items from the Library’s collections provided they present a valid borrower card in good standing from their hometown public library.

 Library materials are the property of the Town of Hebron.
 Library cards are issued to identify users of library materials and to provide a means of recovering materials that have not been returned.
 Loan periods are designed both to allow adequate time for borrowers to use materials and to provide timely loans of materials that are in high demand.
 Borrowers assume responsibility for payment of fees or fines for materials not returned on time or those that are lost or damaged.